appbaseio/Docs/content/docs/pipelines/how-to/index.md

 ReactiveSearch Pipelines also work with Solr as a backend.
 This pipeline demonstrates how Solr (or Fusion) can be used as a valid backend with ReactiveSearch.
 [Read More](solr-pipeline)

+## MongoDB Pipeline

+ReactiveSearch Pipeline also works with MongoDB as a backend.
+This pipeline demonstrates how MongoDB can be used as a valid backend with ReactiveSEarch.
+[Read More](mongodb-pipeline)

 ## Error Handling in Pipelines

 Handling errors gracefully is a skill that a lot of developers crave.
 ReactiveSearch Pipelines makes it easy to handle pipeline errors and return distinct responses for better understanding.
 [Read More](error-handling-in-pipeline)